Groach5000/VideoGameStore/README.md

 <a name="readme-top"></a>

-This is a ASP.NET MVC project designed to perform the fuctionality of a video game store.
+This is a ASP.NET MVC project designed to perform the functionality of a video game store.
 I created this as a way to improve my coding skills while applying for jobs.
 All functionality can be performed via the front end or by JWT verified API CRUD operations.
-This is a work in progress and not intended to be used in a production enviroment.
+This is a work in progress and not intended to be used in a production environment.

 ## Author
 ### Garrett Roach